HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Examples.md

 	[run\_pe\_nogenome Script](https://github.com/HuntsmanCancerInstitute/MultiRepMacsChIPSeq/blob/master/examples/run_pe_nogenome.sh).
 	The provided bam files here are heavily subsampled with poor genomic coverage, hence a separate `--genome` size must be provided.
-This is not normally needed with good coverage traditional ChIP and Input files.
-This script will intentionally fail because the genomic coverage is not sufficient.
+This is not normally needed with good coverage traditional ChIP and Input files. _This script will intentionally fail with the provided samples because the genomic coverage is not sufficient_.

 ### Bam files